Stafford and Uttoxeter Railway: Authorisation and construction

 A public meeting took place in Stafford on 31 March 1862 to confirm interest in a railway connecting Stafford and Uttoxeter; general approval was expressed, and it was resolved to progress the proposal.
+(Note: Baker and Miller imply (p27) that this was a meeting to gauge interest in forming a company; but the bill went to the 1862 session, and the project details must have been prepared at least a year previously.)

 A parliamentary bill went forward to the 1862 session.
-Support had come initially from the Shropshire Union Railway, for transport of cattle from Wales, but when the SUR was taken over by the LNWR this was withdrawn.
-The line was fiercely opposed by the LNWR and the NSR, and the parliamentary process was difficult.
-However royal assent was given to the Stafford and Uttoxeter Railway Act 1862 (25 & 26 Vict. c. clxxv) for the formation of the company on 29 July 1862.
+Support had come initially from the Shropshire Union Railway, for transport of cattle from Wales; however, when the SUR was taken over by the LNWR, this was withdrawn.
+The line was fiercely opposed by the LNWR and the NSR, and the parliamentary process was difficult, although royal assent was given to the Stafford and Uttoxeter Railway Act 1862 (25 & 26 Vict. c. clxxv) for the formation of the company on 29 July 1862.

-The line was to be single track, 12+1/2 mi long, from Bromshall Junction, on the North Staffordshire Railway near Uttoxeter, to Stafford.
-At Bromshall Junction there were to be running powers over the NSR into Uttoxeter.
+The line was to be single tracked, 12+1/2 mi long, from Bromshall (Note: The railway always referred to the locality as Bromshall.
+In medieval times, that spelling was used locally, but Bramshall is now used in the community.) on the NSR near Uttoxeter, to Stafford.
+At Bromshall Junction, there were to be running powers over the NSR into Uttoxeter.
 The engineer was Thomas Charles Townsend.
 The authorisation included a spur connection to the NSR near Weston-on-Trent, but this was never built.
+(Note: The earthworks for the spur were made, but track was never laid.
+The earthworks are no longer discernible in satellite imagery.
+Christiansen and Miller say (p.152) that this was an almost 2 mi branch forming a north to east spur, but this is a mistake.
+It was a short south-to-east spur.)

 William Field was appointed as contractor for the construction, which was put in hand almost immediately.
-However construction of the considerable earthworks and a tunnel pushed the cost of the works above the engineering estimate, in addition to high land acquisition costs.
-In 1865 the company had to return to Parliament for authorisation of additional share capital to the extent of a further £50,000.
+However, construction of the considerable earthworks and a tunnel pushed the cost of the works above the engineering estimate, in addition to high land acquisition costs.
+In 1865, the company had to return to Parliament for authorisation of additional share capital to the extent of a further £50,000, granted by the Stafford and Uttoxeter Railway Act 1865 (28 & 29 Vict. c. xlv).

 Colonel Yolland of the Board of Trade inspected the line on 23 May 1867, but found a number of deficiencies.
 Chief among these were the quality of the rail chairs, which he considered were too light; in addition holding-down bolts for longitudinal timbers on underbridges were to be improved.
 The method of working the line was not yet settled, and Yolland seems to have been irritated by this, making the unusual stipulation that tank locomotives must not be run bunker first on the line.
-A second platform was to be provided at Salt station.
+A second platform was to be provided at Salt.